Skip to main content

 • Autoscaling: Configure appropriate scaling thresholds based on model performance

-• Resource Efficiency: Consider Serverless or ModelMesh for cost optimization
+• Resource Efficiency: Consider Knative or ModelMesh for cost optimization

 • Batch Processing: Configure batch settings for improved throughput when applicable